January 25, 2020

 To continue and expand on that collaborative research culture, The Duke Endowment in Charlotte, N.C. announced in March that it has granted $50 million to enable the university and Duke Health to recruit exceptional new faculty in the sciences.
 The funds will launch a targeted effort to recruit scientist-scholars who fit a strategic vision of the institutions’ greatest needs and potential, particularly in the foundational discovery sciences that are critical for the underpinnings of solutions-oriented research.

 Another new form of support for Duke’s research arrived in December as a newly formed company called Four Points Innovation, which will bring as much as $130 million to Duke’s R&D efforts in drug development over the next decade.
-Four Points is a collaboration between Duke’s Office of Licensing and Ventures and Deerfield Management Company, a health care investment firm based in New York.
+Four Points is a collaboration between Duke’s Office of Translation and Commercialization and Deerfield Management Company, a health care investment firm based in New York.
 The firm’s funding will help Duke researchers complete the necessary work to have their ideas reach “Investigational New Drug” status with the FDA, which means they would be ready to begin clinical trials in human patients.

 November saw the greatest investment of all: A one-time $261 million distribution from the sale of the LORD Corporation in Cary, NC.
 The distribution of sale proceeds grew out of LORD founder Tom Lord’s desire to support the use of knowledge and entrepreneurial spirit to solve difficult problems.
 The distribution will be placed into an endowment and its earnings will support undergraduate financial aid across the university and faculty research and innovation in the Pratt School of Engineering indefinitely into the future.